minio/kes-docs/content/_includes/server-config.md

   # The admin identity identifies the public/private key pair
   # that can perform any API operation.
   # The admin account can be disabled by setting a value that
-  # cannot match any public key - e.g. "foobar" or "disabled".
+  # cannot match any public key - for example, "foobar" or "disabled".
   identity: c84cc9b91ae2399b043da7eca616048d4b4200edf2ff418d8af3835911db945d

 # The TLS configuration for the KES server.
 A KES server